-It was invented by another black cowboy, William (Bill) Pickett.
-Pickett who was born December 5, 1870, in Texas.
+This legendary cowboy invented bulldogging, which is still popular in rodeos to this day.
+His name was William (Bill) Pickett.
+Pickett was born December 5, 1870, in Texas.
 He died April 2, 1932.

 Last but not least, is the notorious black outlaw, Cherokee Bill, who was said to be far worst than Billy The Kid.

-Cherokee Bill's, real name, was Crawford Goldsby, his father was black and served with the Buffalo Soldiers.
-His mother was part black and native American Indian.
+Cherokee Bill's real name was Crawford Goldsby, and his father was black and served with the Buffalo Soldiers.
+His mother was part black and Native American.
 He was born on February 8, 1876, in Fort Concho, Texas, one of St. George and Ellen Goldsby's four children.

-in July 1894 Cheorkee Bill was involved in a host of robberies and murders as part of the notorious Cook gang headed up by brothers, Bill and Jim Cook.
+In July 1894 Cherokee Bill was involved in a host of robberies and murders as part of the notorious Cook gang headed up by brothers, Bill, and Jim Cook.
 He and the Cook gang ran havoc over the Indian Territory for over two years.

 Cherokee was said to have such a bad temper that when he and his brother-in-law, Mose Brown, got in a dispute about some hogs.
 Cherokee shot and killed him.
 Cherokee Bill was responsible for the murders of at least seven men during his lifetime.

 Cherokee Bill's career as an outlaw come to an end in 1896, when he was captured, tried, and sentenced to hang for the murders he committed by the so-called "hanging judge" Isaac Parker.

 When the noose was placed around his neck he was asked if he had any last words, he said, "I came here to die, not make a speech."
 And the notorious career of Crawford "Cherokee Bill" Goldsby, had come to an end.